NEW WEBSITE + RESTRUCTURED SERVICES COMING JANUARY 2024!

 The more connections you build, the bigger your network will grow and that network will be valuable for you for years to come.

-10) Remember to Believe in Yourself No Matter What
+10) Believe in Yourself No Matter What

 I’m not Hawaiian, but this is the big kahuna.

 Whether your next step is DIYing your logo, creating a post for social media, or fleshing out your products or services, take baby steps.
-You might feel that resistance, the inner you trying to keep you safe and comfortable, but growth (and especially your business’s growth) happen outside of comfort zones.
+You might feel that resistance, the inner you trying to keep you safe and comfortable, but growth (and especially your business’s growth) happens outside of comfort zones.

 Whatever it is, that’s your north star.
 Hold onto it tight.
 And don’t forget to believe in yourself no matter what!
+You can do this!
+Even if you’re struggling with self-belief, know that there’s someone who does believe in you: me.

 FAQ